-655 school children (primary and secondary) were engaged as part of STPR2, with 30 schools engagement sessions across Scotland being run.
+655 school children (primary and secondary) were engaged as part of STPR2, with 30 schools' engagement sessions undertaken across Scotland.

 Sessions were designed for school pupils at either primary or secondary level.
 There was a 'Journeys of the Future' lesson plan.
-The main activity associated with this lesson was the use of a local map for children to use to identify what they like and dislike about travelling in their area and how it could be improved in the future.
+The main activity associated with this lesson was the use of a local map for children to use to identify what they like and dislike about travelling in their area and how their journeys could be improved in the future.